-The Company's Ireland tax returns prior to fiscal 2013 are no longer subject to examination.
-During the fourth quarter of fiscal 2018, the Company's Irish tax resident subsidiary received an assessment for fiscal 2013 of approximately €43.0 million, or \$48.2 million (as of May 4, 2019), from the Irish Revenue Commissioners (Irish Revenue).
+The Company's Ireland tax returns prior to the fiscal year ended November 2, 2013 are no longer subject to examination.
+During the fourth quarter of fiscal 2018, the Company's Irish tax resident subsidiary received an assessment for fiscal 2013 of approximately €43.0 million, or \$47.8 million (as of August 3, 2019), from the Irish Revenue Commissioners (Irish Revenue).
 This assessment excludes any penalties and interest.
 The assessment claims that the Company's Irish entity failed to conform to 2010 OECD Transfer Pricing Guidelines.
 The Company strongly disagrees with the assessment and maintains that its transfer pricing is appropriate.
 Therefore, the Company has not recorded any additional tax liability related to fiscal 2013 or any other periods.
 The Company intends to vigorously defend its originally filed tax return position and is currently preparing for an appeal with the Irish Tax Appeals Commission, which is the normal process for the resolution of differences between Irish Revenue and taxpayers.
-If Irish Revenue were ultimately to prevail with respect to its assessment for fiscal 2013, such assessment and any potential impact related to years subsequent to 2013 could have a material unfavorable impact on the Company's income tax expense and net earnings in future periods.
-Irish Revenue has also commenced a transfer pricing audit of fiscal 2014 through 2017.
+If Irish Revenue were ultimately to prevail with respect to its assessment for fiscal 2013, such assessment and any potential impact related to years subsequent to fiscal 2013 could have a material unfavorable impact on the Company's income tax expense and net earnings in future periods.
+Irish Revenue has also commenced a transfer pricing audit of the fiscal years ended November 1, 2014; October 31, 2015; October 29, 2016; and October 28, 2017.

 Although the Company believes that its estimates of income taxes payable are reasonable, no assurance can be given that the Company will prevail in the matters raised or that the outcome of one or all of these matters will not be different than that which is reflected in the historical income tax provisions and accruals.
-The Company believes such differences would not have a material impact on the Company's financial condition.
+The Company believes such differences would not have a material impact on the Company's financial condition, with the exception of the matter described above related to the assessment received from Irish Revenue.